Up to 20% off patio Shop now

 YouTube Videos

 Sometimes I like to put on a quick video as an intro or review from a previous day’s lesson.
 This is another helpful way to present the information to our students!
-I compiled a list of some of my favorites below:
+I compiled a list of some of my favorites for teaching the engineering design process below:

 Websites